viamrobotics/docs/docs/cli.md

 If you specify a platform that includes `any` (such as `any`, `any/amd64`, or `linux/any`), a machine that deploys your module will select the _most restrictive_ architecture from the ones you have provided for your module.
 For example, if you upload your module with support for `any/amd64` and then also upload with support for `linux/amd64`, a machine running the `linux/amd64` architecture deploys the `linux/amd64` version, while a machine running the `darwin/amd64` architecture deploys the `any/amd64` version.

-The Viam registry page for your module displays the platforms your module supports for each version you have uploaded.
+The Viam Registry page for your module displays the platforms your module supports for each version you have uploaded.

 If you are using the `build logs` command, the `--platform` argument instead restricts the logs returned by the command to only those build jobs that match the specified platform.